Course - Language Learning - ENG6015

 Learning methods and activities

-The course is offered online with a duration of approximately 13 weeks, and consists of lectures, each within a given topic.
-The respective topics will be treated through lectures and relevant readings and exercises.
-Students will maintain contact with the teacher, and communicate with the instructor and peers through a forum and open course blog.
-Digital tools will be applied in regard to oral presentations and online meetings.
+The course is offered online with a duration of approximately 11 weeks, and consists of written and short video lectures, each within a given topic.
+The respective topics will be explored through relevant readings and exercises.
+Teaching materials are published each week on Blackboard, and students will maintain contact with the teacher and peers through a forum and course blog.
+Digital tools will be used for oral presentations and online meetings.

 Compulsory Assignments

 Obligatory coursework will vary in terms of scope, form, content, and purpose.
-Furthermore, the focus will be on written and oral work, including the production of short responses.
-Additionally, some of the work will be collaborative.
-Academic text production and source usage are important elements to consider when communicating subject knowledge; hence, the course will also include the submission of two longer texts.
-The activities will be evaluated as approved/not approved and will not be part of the final assessment.
-However, all obligatory course work must be approved in order for the student to be eligible for the exam.
+The focus will be on written and oral work, both individually and in groups.
+Students will be required to write academic texts.
+The activities will be evaluated as approved/not approved, and are not be part of the final assessment.
+All obligatory course work must be approved in order for the student to be eligible for the exam.

 Compulsory assignments